fpmoles/talks-spring-intro-workshop/README.md

 | 7 | As Permitted | Spring Security | None |

 ## Structure
-* Presentation folder contains the Presentation for this workshop
+* presentation folder contains the Presentation for this workshop
-* Lab contains the Lab instructions for this workshop
+* lab contains the Lab instructions for this workshop
-* Code contains all of the code.
+* code contains all of the code.
 Each Exercise contains a working exercise folder and a solution folder.

 ## Presented at
 2017 Pairie.Code()